History & Mission

-Studio Playground was formed in July 2020 in response to the COVID-19 pandemic.
-The lack of access to critical resources during a period of frequent lockdowns and school closings created significant challenges and stress for children and families.
-Our initial goal was to provide a source of connection and empowerment for youth in isolation with virtual classes integrating social-emotional learning with movement and physical acting.
-We connected with students and families all over the country and received positive feedback regarding of the impact of our classes for children’s mood and behavior.
+• Studio Playground was founded in July 2020 in response to the COVID-19 pandemic.
+Lockdowns and school closings created significant challenges for children and families.
+The initial goal of Studio Playground was to provide a source of connection and empowerment for youth in isolation with virtual classes integrating social-emotional learning with physical acting.
+Our organization connected with students and families across the country and received highly positive feedback regarding the impact of our classes on children’s mood & behavior.

 To read more about our mission and upcoming programs, please visit: Mission Statement.